zechtz/gepg-java/README.md

 -   `convertToXmlString(Object object)`: this method takes a java JAXB-annotated object and converts it into an xml string nad returns it

+-   `convertToXmlStringWithoutDeclaration(Object object)`: this method takes a java JAXB-annotated object and converts it into an xml string without the xml declaration nad returns it

 ## Usage Example

 ### Bill Submission